Hydration is the cornerstone of success for triathletes.

 Health Risks

-In addition to impaired performance, dehydration poses real health risks.
+In addition to impaired performance, improper fluid absorption poses real health risks.

-When you are dehydrated, it is difficult for your kidneys to process waste and filter toxins from your blood.
+When you don’t hydrate properly, it is difficult for your kidneys to process waste and filter toxins from your blood.

 This can lead to kidney overload and even kidney stones.